airspot-dev/krules/README.md

 # Repos

+Note that this repository has the sole purpose of providing an overall indication of the project which is instead composed of different repos described below:

 ## Starting material

 - [krules-project-template](https://github.com/airspot-dev/krules-project-template): A KRules empty project sekeleton.
 Include a a step by step guide with some basic concepts exaplanaition